smypmsa/CCIP-Bootcamp-2024-Day-3-HW/README.md

 ## Features

-- **TransferUSDC.sol contract:** Implements the cross-chain USDC transfer logic as provided in the [CCIP Day 3 Bootcamp Homework](https://cll-devrel.gitbook.io/ccip-bootcamp/day-3/day-3-homework).
+- **TransferUSDC.sol contract:** implements the cross-chain USDC transfer logic as provided in the [CCIP Day 3 Bootcamp Homework](https://cll-devrel.gitbook.io/ccip-bootcamp/day-3/day-3-homework).
-- **Custom helpers:** Added helper modules for managing token addresses, funding wallets, and handling other utilities.
+- **Custom helpers:** added helper modules for managing token addresses, funding wallets, and handling other utilities.
-- **CCIP fork simulator:** Utilizes Chainlink's CCIP fork simulator to test cross-chain functionalities in a controlled environment.
+- **CCIP fork simulator:** utilizes Chainlink's CCIP fork simulator to test cross-chain functionalities in a controlled environment.
-- **Wallet funding with impersonation:** For testing, we use Hardhat's impersonation feature to fund wallets with required tokens.
+- **Wallet funding with impersonation:** for testing, there is Hardhat's impersonation feature to fund wallets with required tokens.

 ## Setup Instructions